 The solution to the optimisation problem is obtained using Lagrangean relaxation with subgradient optimisation.
 Departing from the original optimisation problem, a new optimisation problem is obtained by applying Lagrangean relaxation to constraints (1c) and (1d), which we will refer to as the LLBP (Lagrangean Lower Bound Problem).
 To derive the LLBP, a set of Lagrangean multipliers is introduced, one for each of the relaxed constraints.
 For any arbitrary set of non-negative Lagrangean multipliers, the solution of LLBP is a lower bound of the original problem [5].
 To compute different sets of Lagrangean multipliers, we use subgradient optimisation [6].
 This technique is an iterative process that, for a given set of Lagrangean multipliers, calculates another set of multipliers that try to maximize the objective function value of the LLBP.
 At the end of the procedure, a final solution and a theoretical lower bound for the original problem can be calculated.
 The solution of the LLBP for the x variables is a shortest path calculation.
 The standard procedure uses the Dijkstra algorithm in each iteration and, in this case, any VPC route can become part of the final solution.
-Alternatively, the user can specify a priori a set of candidate routes.
+Alternatively, the user can specify a priori a set of candidate routes for each VPC and, in this case, the LLBP will select only from this set of candidate routes.
 This feature can be used to trade-off accuracy and execution time, in networks with a large number of nodes.
 The detailed procedure can be found in [7].